eddiesigner/liebling/README.md

 To get the latest version please head over the [releases page](https://github.com/eddiesigner/liebling/releases) and download the file `liebling.zip` of the latest release.

-**IMPORTANT: To know how to enable the search, comments, newsletter and more, please head to the [Wiki](https://github.com/eddiesigner/liebling/wiki).**
+## Documentation

-From now on, this theme is only compatible with Ghost 3
+To know how to enable the search, comments, newsletter and more, please head to the [Wiki](https://github.com/eddiesigner/liebling/wiki).

 ## Features